swaggest/json-cli/README.md

    schema   Path to JSON schema file

 Options:
+   --ptr-in-schema <ptrInSchema...>           JSON pointers to structure in in root schema, default # --def-ptr <defPtr...>                      Definitions pointers to strip from symbol names, default #/definitions --patches <patches...>                     JSON patches to apply to schema file before processing, merge patches are also supported
-   --ns <ns>                          Namespace to use for generated classes, example \MyClasses --ns-path <nsPath>                 Path to store generated classes, example ./src/MyClasses --ptr-in-schema <ptrInSchema...>   JSON pointers to structure in in root schema, default # --root-name <rootName>             Go root struct name, default "Structure", only used for # pointer --def-ptr <defPtr...>              Definitions pointers to strip from symbol names, default #/definitions --setters                          Build setters --getters                          Build getters --no-enum-const                    Do not create constants for enum/const values
+   --ns <ns>                                  Namespace to use for generated classes, example \MyClasses --ns-path <nsPath>                         Path to store generated classes, example ./src/MyClasses --root-name <rootName>                     Go root struct name, default "Structure", only used for # pointer --setters                                  Build setters --getters                                  Build getters --no-enum-const                            Do not create constants for enum/const values --declare-property-defaults                Use default values to initialize properties --build-additional-properties-accessors    Build accessors for additionalProperties
 ```

 Advanced example: